* Stocks push higher after upbeat U.S. data on Thursday

 * Dollar firms versus yen, euro steady

-* Ukraine's currency, bonds firm after president announces poll
+* Ukraine's currency, bonds firm after president announces

 U.S. stocks looked set to open higher with index futures